vapor/blog/Content/posts/jwtkit-v5.md

 A large part of that will be updating and migrating all of our packages to use modern Swift features and paradigms like `Sendable`, actors and making use of new APIs.
 The first package to be updated is JWTKit, which has been in the works for a while now.

-A future post will discuss Vapor 5, so let's have a look at what's new in JWTKit.
+Future posts will discuss Vapor 5, Fluent 5, and other future directions, so let's have a look at what's new in JWTKit.

 ## JWTKit V5